 In addition to taking the time to make sure you hire the correct independent contractor, it's important that you make your expectations clear at the start of the project.
 You also need to be sure that your keep the lines of communication open and that you monitor your contractor's performance and provide them with useful feedback.
 It's also a good idea to review the project in its entirety after completion.

 Several important elements must be included in a professional service agreement.
 One element is compensation.
 You will need to decide if the person you have hired will be paid per service or will receive a monthly, weekly, or hourly rate.
 Contractors should make sure that any agreement they sign clearly describes their availability.
 For example, will the contractor have set hours, or will they be on-call 24/7?

 If you need help with a professional service agreement, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.